How to Care for Water Polo Caps

 Use a Water Polo Cap Stringer

-Cap stringers are metal loops and are used by threading caps onto the loop through the holes in their plastic ear guards.
-A cap stringer makes for easy hanging and drip-drying if you are not able to dry the caps individually before putting them away, and is an easy way to keep the caps together as a set.
+Cap stringers are metal loops that are used to hold caps; caps thread onto the loop through the holes in the plastic ear guards.
+A cap stringer makes storing, hanging, and keeping the caps together easier, in addition to making it easier to drip-dry the caps if you are unable to dry the caps individually before putting them away.

 Avoid Washers & Dryers

 Stick to hand washing caps in warm water with mild detergent, especially if caps are a plastic or poly blend.
-The agitation of washing machines and the heat from dryers will break down the synthetic materials prematurely.
+The agitation of washing machines and the heat from dryers will break down the synthetic materials prematurely and will ruin the plastic ear guards.

 Make Small Repairs as Necessary